Gastritis is when the stomach lining becomes inflamed. It may also erode (wear down) because of the inflammation.

 - Infection with bacteria called Helicobacter pylori (H. pylori).
-These bacteria are found in about a third of Australian adults.
+These bacteria are found in 4 in every 10 Australian adults over 60.
 Even so, many of those infected with H. pylori don’t develop any gastritis symptoms or ulcers.
 The reason for this is not clear.

 - Drinking alcohol excessively.
 Excessive drinking can erode the lining of the stomach, making it weaker and more likely to be damaged by the stomach’s acidic digestive juices.